i6iesma/wca-rest-api/README.md

 > World Cube Association, published at https://www.worldcubeassociation.org/export/results
 > as of <!--START_SECTION:version-date-->July 20, 2023<!--END_SECTION:version-date-->.

-I'm in no way affiliated or part of the official WCA software team.
+I'm in no way affiliated with or part of the official WCA software team.

 ## Getting started

-The full documentation and specs are available on [https://wca-rest-api.robiningelbrecht.be/](https://wca-rest-api.robiningelbrecht.be/)
+The full documentation and specs are available at [https://wca-rest-api.robiningelbrecht.be/](https://wca-rest-api.robiningelbrecht.be/)

 ## Local development

-If you'd like to help on the development of this project, or you just want to run it locally, run following commands:
+If you'd like to help with the development of this project, or you just want to run it locally, run the following commands:

 ```bash
 # Clone repo